Carroll School Curriculum

 While the bulk of university and Carroll School requirements remain identical to those for preceding classes, the following changes apply.

-3. A student pursuing a minor in Arts and Sciences may elect to eliminate one of the Carroll School core management courses, if this is necessary to complete the minor.
+2. A student pursuing a minor in the Morrissey College of Arts and Sciences may elect to eliminate one of the Carroll School core management courses, if this is necessary to complete the minor.
 Selection of the eliminated course must be done with advising from the Associate Dean’s office.
 No one may eliminate Portico, Financial Accounting, Statistics, Microeconomic or Macroeconomic Principles.

-4. A student pursuing a major in Arts and Sciences may elect to eliminate two of the Carroll School core management courses, if this is necessary to complete the major.
+3. A student pursuing a major in the Morrissey College of Arts and Sciences may elect to eliminate two of the Carroll School core management courses, if this is necessary to complete the major.
 Selection of the eliminated courses must be done with advising from the Associate Dean’s office.
 No one may eliminate Portico, Financial Accounting, Statistics, Microeconomic or Macroeconomic Principles.

 Students should consult with the Associate Dean's office with any questions regarding the curriculum or graduation requirements.